scarletcho/hypernym-path-generation/seq2seq/README.md

 # keras_seq2seq
-Word-level seq2seq model in keras
+Word-level seq2seq model in Keras used for hypernym prediction (the hypo2path, hypo2path rev, and hypo2hyper experiments in our paper).

+Dependencies are listed in `requirements.txt`.

 ## Download the synset embeddings